OzgenKoklu/EndlessRunner_Unity/README.md

 <img src="Media/DevLog3_UsingBlenderToModifyAnimationsZmovement.PNG" width="900">

-## Known Bugs to adress for the 29.02.2024 - Final Commit:
+## Known Bugs to adress for the 01.03.2024 - Final Commit:

 1) Collider logics sometimes does not work as intended.
 Like changing lanes just before a ramp causing player to fall down and crash.
+Or jumping on a platform from another platform can cause undetected landing.

 ----------